qianmx/Building-Web-Servers-using-Flask/README.md

 # Building-Web-Servers-using-Flask
+**Key Word: Python, Flask, Web scraping**

-Build a dynamic website using Flask that displays stock history in an HTML table
+This project aims to build a dynamic website using Flask that displays stock history in an HTML table.